mtyamane/Secret-Santa/README.md

 # Secret-Santa
 A program to pull names or create a list of name-pairs, originally written for secret santa.

+**Note:** Names are not case-sensitive and people will not pull their own name.

 ## Instructions
 Find **secretSanta.py** on your computer